 Thinner than either chow mein or lo mein, ramen is traditionally served in a broth flavored with salt, soy sauce, miso, or pork, along with various kinds of vegetables, meat, and other toppings.

 The instant variety of ramen unquestionably has its appeal, as evidenced by its ubiquity on grocery shelves from North America to Asia.
 Authentic ramen restaurants, however, will serve a fresh variety, which are also available at larger Asian groceries.

-Because they're relatively thin, ramen noodles will soften as they linger in the broth, so it's important not to overcook them initially.
+Because they're relatively thin, ramen noodles will soften as they linger in the broth such as miso ramen soup, so it's important not to overcook them initially.